CG137 Epilepsy: clinical case scenarios

-Clinical case scenarios are an educational resource designed to improve and assess users’ knowledge of mixed chemotherapy treatment options in Colorectal Cancer and its application in practice.
+Clinical case scenarios are an educational and learning resource designed to improve and assess users’ knowledge of the epilepsies and its application in primary and secondary care.

 The resource is available in a PDF document for individual learning or as a power point presentation to help facilitate group learning.

-The clinical case scenarios illustrate how the recommendations from the NICE Colorectal Cancer Clinical Guideline can be applied to the care of patients in secondary care.
+The clinical case scenarios illustrate how the recommendations from the epilepsies can be applied to the care of patients presenting to primary and secondary care.

 Using the PowerPoint version of this resource